-We conducted our audit in accordance with Australian Auditing Standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
+We conducted our audit in accordance Standards.
+Australian Auditing responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
 We are independent of the company in accordance with the auditor independence requirements of the Corporations Act 2001 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.